boazbk/tcs/lec_19_cryptography.md

 well take the opportunity to exchange their secrets.
 These considerations led  Auguste Kerckhoffs in 1883 to state the following principle:

->_A cryptosystem should be secure even if everything about the system, except the key, is public knowledge._^[The actual quote is "Il faut qu’il n’exige pas le secret, et qu’il puisse sans inconvénient tomber entre les mains de l’ennemi"  loosely translated as
-"The system must not require secrecy and can be stolen by the enemy without causing trouble".
+>_A cryptosystem should be secure even if everything about the system, except the key, is public knowledge._^[The actual quote is "Il faut qu’il n’exige pas le secret, et qu’il puisse sans inconvénient tomber entre les mains de l’ennemi"  loosely translated as "The system must not require secrecy and can be stolen by the enemy without causing trouble".
 According to Steve Bellovin the NSA version is "assume that the first copy of any device we make is shipped to the Kremlin".]

 Why is it OK to assume the key is secret and not the algorithm?
 Because we can always choose a fresh key.
-But of course that won't help us much if our key is if we choose our key to be "1234" or "passw0rd!".
+But of course that won't help us much if our key is  "1234" or "passw0rd!".
 In fact, if you use _any_ deterministic algorithm to choose the key then eventually your adversary will figure this out.
 Therefore for security we must choose the key at _random_ and can restate Kerckhoffs's principle as follows: